Eva Saulitis: Early life and education

-Saulitis was born in the Bronx and raised in Silver Creek, New York, the daughter of Latvian immigrants Janis (John) Saulitis and Asja Ivins Saulitis.
-She studied oboe at Northwestern University, before changing schools and majors to complete a bachelor's degree in environmental science at Syracuse SUNY ESF (Environmental Science and Forestry).
-She earned a master's degree in marine biology at the University of Alaska Fairbanks in 1993, and a second master's degree, in creative writing, in 1999.
+Saulitis was born in the Bronx and raised in Silver Creek, New York, the daughter of Latvian immigrants Jānis (John) Saulītis and Asja Saulītis (née Īviņš/Īviņa).
+While living in Silver Creek, she attended Silver Creek Central School.
+After graduating in 1981, she studied oboe at Northwestern University on a music scholarship.
+However, she did not like the program, as she said it was "competitive and strenuous."
+After attending for one year, she changed schools and majors to study ecology at the State University of New York at Fredonia, and later completed a bachelor's degree in environmental science at Syracuse SUNY ESF (Environmental Science and Forestry).
+She earned a master's degree in marine biology at the University of Alaska Fairbanks in 1993, and a second master's degree from the same institute in creative writing in 1999.